-Photodynamic therapy (PDT) is a clinically approved two-stage treatment where laser light is used to activate photosensitizer to produce cytotoxic reactive oxygen species (ROS) locally within tumor tissue.
-PDT has been investigated for glioblastoma using Photofrin but was abandoned due to side effects and lack of tumor specificity.
+Photodynamic therapy (PDT) is a clinically approved two-stage treatment where laser light is used to activate photosensitizer to produce cytotoxic reactive oxygen species (ROS) locally within the tumor tissue.
+PDT has been investigated for glioblastoma using Photofrin but was abandoned due to the side effects and lack of tumor specificity.
 Newer photosensitizer 5-ALA has potential to act as a highly tumor-selective agent for glioblastoma PDT.
 Modulight has developed a tailored medical laser for glioblastoma PDT which can be equipped with up to eight channels on 635 nm.
-System can be configured based on desired illumination approach and has also capacity to perform interstitial measurements for treatment monitoring purposes and collected data can be viewed from Modulight cloud.
+System can be configured based on the desired illumination approach and also has the capacity to perform interstitial measurements for treatment monitoring purposes and the collected data can be viewed from Modulight CLOUD.

 Professor Stummer on glioblastoma surgeries and iPDT:

 The objective of the study is to combine FGR with PDT as a compassionate care of recurrent glioblastoma patients.
 PDT has potential as a selective cytotoxic therapy to improve local tumor control in the infiltrating tumor margins.
 Even in cases when complete resection in FGR is achieved, cell density lower than 12% contributes to residual tumor burden.
 Hence, the target tissue for PDT is both the visible but nonresectable fluorescent tumor tissue, as well as these residual non-fluorescent infiltrating tumor cells that are the main causes of recurrences.
 A major advantage of this treatment strategy is that it can be conveniently integrated into a standard of care, since FGR and PDT are performed in the same operation and 5-ALA can function as both a fluorescent agent in FGR and a photosensitizer in PDT, without need for any additional agents or doses of 5-ALA for PDT.